 - removal of the contents of the eye socket (orbit) including the eyeball, fat, muscles and other adjacent structures of the eye.

-- Exenteration is frequently done together with Maxillectomy which is removal of the maxilla or the upper jaw bone/cheekbone
+- Exenteration is often done together with Maxillectomy which is removal of the maxilla or the upper jaw bone/cheekbone

 - An exenteration removes the entire ORBITAL contents, the eye, the muscles which control eye movement, and generally the eyelids.